BrighterCommand/Brighter/samples/WebAPI_EFCore/README.md

 ### Queue Creation and Dropped Messages

 Queues are created by consumers.
 This is because publishers don't know who consumes them, and thus don't create their queues.
-This means that if you run a producer, such as GreetingsWeb, and use tests.http to push in greetings, although a message will be published to RMQ, it won't have a queue to be delivered to and will be dropped, unless you have first run the SalutationAnalytics worker to create the queue.
+This means that if you run a producer, such as GreetingsWeb, and use tests.http to push in greetings, although a message will be published to RabbitMQ, it won't have a queue to be delivered to and will be dropped, unless you have first run the SalutationAnalytics worker to create the queue.

 Generally, the rule of thumb is: start the consumer and *then* start the producer.

-You can spot this by looking in the [RMQ Management console](http://localhost:1567) and noting that no queue is bound to the routing key in th exchange.
+You can spot this by looking in the [RabbitMQ Management console](http://localhost:1567) and noting that no queue is bound to the routing key in th exchange.

 ## Tests